RoliSoft/Obfuscation-Tunnel/README.md

 ## Future work

-* Rewrite application to have separate "local server" and "remote client" components, that way the modes of operation are not fused together in one component (e.g. ui6 for UDP-to-ICMPv6) but instead selectable separately (e.g. `-l udp:... -r icmpv6:...`).
 * Finish full IPv6 support.
+* ~~Rewrite application to have separate "local server" and "remote client" components, that way the modes of operation are not fused together in one component (e.g. `-m ui6` for UDP-to-ICMPv6) but instead selectable separately (e.g. `-l udp:... -r icmpv6:...`).~~ Done.
-* Add support for obfuscation methods which can resize the payload, that way encryption headers can be added and there is more flexibility if protocols need to be concealed to look like other protocols.
+* ~~Add support for obfuscation methods which can resize the payload, that way encryption headers can be added and there is more flexibility if protocols need to be concealed to look like other protocols.~~ Done.